Pints, Pounds, & Pâté

 • not wrinkle easily.

-• include the heaviest shoes you want to have on the trip that you feel comfortable wearing on the plane.
+• include the heaviest shoes you want to have on the trip, in colder months.
 I generally wear booties if it's fall or winter.

-• include layers, such as a light jacket that you'll want to wear in the city where you're going, or, depending on the season a light cashmere wrap.
-Airplanes at high altitudes can be surprisingly chilly, especially near the windows during the late night portion.
+• include layers, such as a light trench coat that you'll want to wear in the city where you're going, or, depending on the season a lightweight, packable travel wrap.

 Your airplane outfit should NOT include: